Maurice Meisner: Early years

 The Meisners moved to Chicago after they had been accepted to study at the University of Chicago, where they both would eventually receive doctorates.
 Maurice Meisner undertook to study Chinese history at a time when this would be considered an obscure choice, but where the emerging significance of China might be discerned in the wake of the 1949 revolution and role of China in the Korean War.
 This included studying the Chinese language to do research and travel in order to collaborate with the rather few China scholars of the time.

-Meisner's doctoral dissertation was prepared under the Sovietologist Leonard Haimson and developed in further year of research at the East Asian Research Center at Harvard.
-It was later published by Harvard University Press.
-In it, Meisner studied the original contributions to Chinese revolutionary theory by the co-founder of the Chinese Communist Party, Li Dazhao to show that the adaptation of Marxism to China which had been attributed to Mao Zedong had actually been accomplished by Li.
+Meisner completed his master's thesis on The agrarian economy in China in the nineteenth century in 1955.
+Meisner's 1962 doctoral dissertation on Li Ta-chao and the origins of Chinese Marxism was prepared under the Sinologist Earl H. Pritchard and the Sovietologist Leopold Haimson.
+Developed during a further year of research at the East Asian Research Center at Harvard, it was published by Harvard University Press in 1967.
+Meisner studied in it the original contributions to Chinese revolutionary theory by the co-founder of the Chinese Communist Party, Li Dazhao, to show that the adaptation of Marxism to China which had been attributed to Mao Zedong had actually been accomplished by Li.

 Maurice Meisner was an early member of the Committee of Concerned Asian Scholars (CCAS).
 In addition to opposing American participation in the Vietnam War, the group also involved itself in demystifying China at a time in which "Red China" was regularly portrayed as a threat to America, arguably surpassing the Soviet Union as a target of anti-communist sentiment toward the end of the 1960s.
 Meisner wrote for their publication, the Bulletin of Concerned Asian Scholars, and at the time of his death in 2012 he was still listed on the advisory board of the journal.

 Beginning with an article in the 1963 The China Quarterly, he published articles in the leading journals in the field, including Asian Survey, Current History, Journal of Asian Studies, and Modern China, among others.